 The Lynn Valley Garden Club is now welcoming new members.
 Come and listen to a speaker for $5.00 and if you decide to join the $5.00 will be deducted from your yearly fee.

-Upcoming Guest Speaker: On September 19, 2019 Laura Caddy will be speaking about the UBC Alpine Garden.
+Upcoming Guest Speaker: On October 17, 2019, Anastasiia Dushyna will be speaking about growing and harvesting herbs and tasty medicinal plants.
 For more information click here.
 Non-members are welcome to attend for $5.

-On June 20, 2019, the Club had a presentation from Affinor Growers about vertical farming technology.
-For more information click here and scroll down to the company name.
+On September 19, 2019, Laura Caddy spoke about alpine gardens.
+For more information click here and scroll down to her name.

 Check the calendar for upcoming events.